Thank you for your interest in the 2018 Local Food Grant.

 1. Increase productivity and viability of local farming enterprises

-At the root of a resilient local food system are productive and viable farms that are centered around community.
-Food Well Alliance will invest in local farming enterprises that seek to develop a financially-sustainable business model that incorporates ways to make locally-grown food accessible to low-income communities in Metro Atlanta.
+At the root of a resilient local food system are communities that are centered around productive and viable farms.
+Food Well Alliance will invest in local farming enterprises that seek to stimulate local economies, provide jobs and job training for local residents, and offer opportunities to earn income and reach low-access neighborhoods through community-supported agriculture, local restaurants and

 Health and Nutrition

-2. Increase access to fresh, healthy food produced locally
+2. Increase garden-based education and access to local food

-Local farmers and food-focused organizations have a unique opportunity to collaborate and meet the demand for healthy, nutritious foods.
-Food Well Alliance seeks to fund organizations that make the connection between local food and healthy eating, by increasing awareness and consumption in low-income communities in Metro Atlanta.
+Local farmers, garden-based educators and food-focused organizations have a unique opportunity to collaborate and meet the demand for healthy, nutritious foods in neighborhoods that most need it in Atlanta.
+Food Well Alliance seeks to fund organizations that make the connection between locally-grown food and healthy eating, by increasing garden-based education and local food consumption in communities and schools across Metro Atlanta.